SciVista/Unity.Package.HiringTest/README.md

 ## Description:
 ### You will utilize this Unity package by importing it into the correct version of Unity.
-### Once you have brought in the package, look inside the package, in the Editor Folder, and apply all avaialable settings.
+### Once you have Imported the package into Unity, look inside the package, in the Editor Folder, and apply all avaialable settings.

 ## Problems to Solve: